Over and over, we read the stories of celebrities who died with an estate plan.

 Whether Lee intended that or not, he did not prepare his estate enough for his eventual incapacity and death.

 DIANA, PRINCESS OF WALES

-Princess Diana is one of the names you won’t think had no estate plan.
-The People’s Princess was famous for being the wife of Prince Charles, supposedly the crown prince of the British Crown.
+Princess Diana is one of the names you wouldn’t think would not have had an estate plan.
+The People’s Princess was famous for being the wife of Prince Charles, supposedly the Crown Prince of the British Crown.

 After a very public divorce in 1996, Diana died in an unfortunate accident that took her life and mourned by the entire world.

-Diana had a will prepared, which stated that stated her executors should pass equal shares of all her assets to her two children once they turn 25.
+Diana had a will prepared, which stated her executors should pass equal shares of all her assets to her two children once they turned 25.
 In addition, Diana bequeathed her 17 godchildren several possessions from her property.